-All automobile accidents involving an individual or group officially representing the University vehicle must be promptly reported to the proper authorities and the Coordinator of Competitive Sports or Program Director.
+All automobile accidents involving an individual or group officially representing the University vehicle must be promptly reported to the proper authorities and the Program Director.
 This includes minor accidents in which you may believe there is no damage or injury.
-Failure to promptly report accidents can create significant liability to the University and may result in programmatic sanctions.
+Failure to promptly report accidents may result in programmatic sanctions.

-In case of an accident that occurs with either a personal or University vehicle, please complete the following steps
+In case of an accident that occurs with either a personal or rental vehicle, please complete the following steps: